-Policy HO5 does not restrict proposals specifically for tourism accommodation, which is recognised to bring economic benefits to the village.
+- 47. Principal Residence housing is that which is occupied as the sole or main home of the occupants.
+The condition or obligation on new open market homes will require that they are occupied only as the primary (principal) residence of those persons entitled to occupy them.
+Policy HO4 does not restrict proposals specifically for tourism accommodation, which is recognised to bring economic benefits to the village. - 48.
 A good mixture of tourist and visitor accommodation is essential to supporting visits and tourism and the local economy.
 This is particularly the case where proposals enable existing buildings to come back into use.
-Ideally such accommodation should be within the settlement boundary as this is more sustainable, especially in terms of access to services.
-However, the policy also supports proposals outside of the settlement boundary, especially for the conversion of existing buildings, including farm buildings: this is because not all the needs for new tourist and visitor facilities can be met within the village and other types of accommodation may be needed outside to meet new visitor expectations.
+Ideally such accommodation should be within the development limits as this is more sustainable, especially in terms of access to services.
+Policy HO5 also supports tourism proposals outside of the development limits, especially for the conversion of existing buildings, including farm buildings.
+It will not be possible to meet the need for all new tourist and visitor facilities within the village, and other types of accommodation may be needed outside to meet new visitor expectations. - 49.
+Where new accommodation is permitted appropriate planning conditions will be applied to ensure the facility is genuinely available for holiday lettings, and to help manage any adverse impacts on the environment and the character and appearance of the countryside.
+Typically, these will take the form of a requirement for the removal of temporary structures at appropriate intervals, and holiday occupancy conditions placed on un-serviced holiday accommodation or sites.